henrikje/laebel/README.md

 If you have any thoughts or questions, please [reach out to me](https://henko.net/contact/).

 _Sidenote_: Why the name _Laebel_?
-It is basically a reference to the idea that Laebel relies on Docker _labels_ to get information about the project and its services.
+It is a reference to the idea that to label something is to explain what it is, combined with the fact that Laebel relies on Docker _labels_ to get information about the project and its services.
 However, I also wanted to be a cool kid like Traefik and Jaeger. ;-)

 ## License